-Unlike many films and TV shows about people of color produced by mainstream media, The Weeping Season is a film told by those who best understand the story because they are living through it.
+Unlike many films and TV shows about people of color produced by mainstream media, A Family of Stories is a film told by those who best understand the story because they are living through it.
 We are extremely fortunate to have on our team some of the most talented and successful Venezuelan filmmakers working today.
 Hover and click over the photos below to learn about them.

-Alexandra Hidalgo is an award-winning Venezuelan filmmaker whose documentaries have been official selections at film festivals in 14 countries.
-The Weeping Season is her second feature as director and producer.
-Her short documentary Teta has been selected for 21 film festivals and won 7 awards, including best short documentary at three festivals.
-Alexandra is the co-founder and editor-in-chief of agnès films, a digital publication that supports the work of women and feminist filmmakers.
-She has spearheaded various activist campaigns toward increasing the number of women behind the camera.
-These campaigns have been featured on The Hollywood Reporter, IndieWire, NPR, and Women and Hollywood.
-Having received her PhD in Rhetoric and Composition with a concentration in film and video production from Purdue University, Alexandra is now an assistant professor and co-director of The Documentary Film Lab at Michigan State University.
-Her video book, Cámara Retórica: A Feminist Filmmaking Methodology for Rhetoric and Composition received the 2017 Computers and Composition Distinguished Book Award.
-Her academic video essays have been published in premiere peer-reviewed digital journals like Enculturation, Kairos, and Peitho.
+Alexandra Hidalgo is an award-winning Venezuelan filmmaker, memoirist, film and TV critic, and editor whose documentaries have been official selections for film festivals in 15 countries and been screened at universities around the United States.
+A Family of Stories is her second feature as director and producer.
+Her short documentary Teta has been selected for 30 film festivals and won 8 awards, including best short documentary at three festivals.
+Her videos and writing have been featured on The Hollywood Reporter, IndieWire, NPR, The Criterion Collection, and Women and Hollywood.
+She has a PhD in English from Purdue University and an MFA in Creative Writing from Naropa University and is associate professor of Writing, Rhetoric, and American Cultures and co-director of the Doc Lab at Michigan State University.
+Her video book Cámara Retórica: A Feminist Filmmaking Methodology for Rhetoric and Composition received the 2018 Computers and Composition Distinguished Book Award.
+Her academic video essays have been published in Enculturation, Kairos, Present Tense, and Peitho, among others.
+She is the co-founder and editor-in-chief of the digital publication agnès films: supporting women and feminist filmmakers.

-Venezuelan producer Natalia Machado is a co-founder of La Pandilla Producciones, one the most renowned media production companies in Venezuela.
+Venezuelan producer Natalia Machado is a co-founder of La Pandilla Producciones, one of the most renowned media production companies in Venezuela.
 Since 2004, she has produced five feature and short films alongside her husband, the acclaimed director Gustavo Rondón Córdova.
-Their collaborations have screened at Cannes Semaine de la Critique, Tribeca, Berlinale, Berlin, Biarritz, Mar del Plata, Toulouse, and Havana, among many others.
-Their latest film, La Familia (2017), has screened at film festivals in 27 countries.
-It was the opening film at Olhar de Cinema in Curitiba, Brazil, and it won best film at Biarritz Latin America and Best Fiction Film and Best Acting at Santiago International in Chile.
-She has worked as the local Venezuelan producer for a number of Argentinean media companies, including Cuatro Cabezas and Endemol.
+Their collaborations have screened at Cannes Semaine de la Critique, Tribeca, Berlinale, Biarritz, Mar del Plata, San Sebastian, Toulouse, and Havana, among others.
+Their latest film, La Familia (2017), has screened at over 60 film festivals in 27 countries and received over 40 awards.
+Natalia has worked as producer for TV spots and corporate videos and as the local Venezuelan producer for a number of media companies, including Cuatro Cabezas, Endemol, and Nippur Media.
 The content they created together has been screened on MTV, the History Channel, Discovery Channel, HBO Latinoamérica, and TNT Latinoamérica.
 Natalia studied Communication at the Universidad Central de Venezuela and Film Production at the Septima Ars Digital Television Film School in Madrid, Spain.

 Director of Photography